-What do you want from life?
+✓ What do you want from life?
 Are you getting it?

-✓ What qualities are most important to you? ✓ What does success mean to you?
-(What does "making it" mean?)

-How do you use spirituality to help you stay abstinent after leaving the TRC?
+✓ What is your spiritual security based on? √ What qualities are most important to you? ✓ What does success mean to you?
+(What does "making it" mean?) are and discuss your answers. w do you use spirituality to help you stay abstinent?